Gaynor at a Glance

 We have a two-building campus close to Central Park, which we use for sports, school activities, picnics, and nature walks.

-For the academic year 2021-2022, approximately 375 students are enrolled at Gaynor between our Early Childhood, Lower, and Middle Schools.
+For the academic year 2023-2024, approximately 380 students are enrolled at Gaynor within our Early Childhood, Lower, and Middle Schools.
 Our students come from all five boroughs, Westchester, Long Island, New Jersey, and beyond.

 Financial Assistance